- Mr N E Corbett (Head of Design Technology)

 As an A Level, it is increasingly sought after by universities in combination with science or arts subjects.
 Many students of this subject go on to study related areas at university and eventually work in fields such as engineering, product design and architecture.

 Stretch & Challenge

 The majority of our pupils gain a 7 to 9 at GCSE and a Grade A* to B at A Level.
-At every level pupils are encourage to solve demanding problems, develop their own interest and understanding through independent research and experiment with a combination of traditional craft skills and the latest high tech processes such as rapid prototyping.
+At all levels, pupils are encouraged to solve demanding problems, develop their own interest and understanding through independent research and experiment with a combination of traditional craft skills and the latest high-tech processes such as rapid prototyping.
 At GCSE pupils are encouraged to apply for the Arkwright Scholarship, and the department has had many successful applicants over the years.
 At A Level students are also invited to take part in the Triumph Design or TDI Challenge Awards.

 Trips & Visits

-Design Technology undertake a number of trips at GCSE and A-Level to local manufacturers such as Land Rover, Morgan Cars to gain a better understanding of commercial processes and techniques.
+Design & Technology undertake a number of trips at GCSE and A Level to local manufacturers to learn about processes such as casting and injection moulding or to visit companies such as Land Rover, Morgan Cars to gain an insight into the organisation of their production systems.

 Many of our pupils go on to study Engineering, Architecture or Product Design at leading universities.